ParrotXray/CureOS/docs/Build.md

 ## Preparing the development environment

+### Notice
+- Please do not use sudo su to enter the root environment to execute

 ### Task list
 - Building a pure GCC cross-compilation toolchain (i686-elf), not bundled with the system.
 - Building/Installing Bochs and QEMU.

 ### Compiling i686-elf-gcc
-Open the terminal and execute the [gcc-build.sh](gcc-build.sh) script; this may take about half an hour.
+Open the terminal and execute the [gcc-build.sh](../scripts/gcc-build.sh) script; this may take about half an hour.
 ```sh=
 bash ./gcc-build.sh
 ```